brenobaptista/blog/src/posts/working-with-images-from-terminal-using-imagemagick.md

 ### Adding transparency

-Take this drawing of a black dog in a white background.
+Take this drawing of a black dog on a white background.

 ![Dog](/blog/working-with-images-from-terminal-using-imagemagick/dog.jpg)